 By the Roaring '20s, A.G.
 Spalding & Brothers was using the process of "drop forging" to manufacture metal club-heads.
 Club-makers’ traditional method had been to shape metal heads with an anvil and forge.

 Now, like Henry Ford's assembly-line Model T's, Spalding craftsmen used a mechanical hammer to craft club-heads, drill sockets in them to attach the shaft and then polish the heads, all of which allowed Spalding to mass produce matching club sets.

 Spalding club-makers paid as much scrutiny to shafts as heads.
 The company experimented throughout the 1920s and 1930s with lathe-turned hickory shafts that featured circular ridges spaced at standard intervals down the entire shaft.

 The design gave the clubs an exotic bamboo look; the underlying message being that these clubs offered players bamboo's legendary flexibility and whip-like strength.

 Too Many Choices

 With Spalding's mass-market success breeding scores of imitators, players could pick and choose from countless club lines.
-Golf bags bulged with 20 to 25 clubs, and the USGA, fearing too many specialty clubs had watered down the game's skill levels, took action.
+Golf bags bulged with 20 to 25 clubs, and the USGA, fearing too many specialty clubs had watered down the skill required in golf, took action.
 In 1938, the USGA passed an edict limiting players to 14 clubs.

 The success of Spalding golf clubs had compelled the USGA to act, but this success was not destined to last forever.
-Mismanagement and a growing golf market has seen Spalding cease manufacturing golf products, selling off popular brands like Top Flite to Callaway in the early 2000s.
+Mismanagement and a growing golf market led Spalding to cease manufacturing golf products, selling off popular brands like Top Flite to Callaway in the early 2000s.